jimmyangel/hildemorin/content/classes/_index.md

       Recommended size of work is 36” or less on each side.
     thumbnail: images/class-cityscape-1.jpg
     supplylist: docs/cityscape-supply-list.pdf
+  - title: ABSTRACTING WITH CURVES AND CIRCLES
+    duration: 5 days
+    description: >-
+      Curves make an image easy to look at.
+They lead the viewer’s eye through the entire piece, almost as if they where pointing the way.
+Curves are rhythmic, graceful and add energy.
+They can separate or connect sections and add balance.
+That’s what this class is all about, designing and creating your own abstract piece using free-form curves and circles.

+      This class builds upon my basic CURVES AND MORE class, which focuses on techniques to create one single section of curves.
+In ABSTRACTING WITH CURVES AND CIRCLES we will create multiple curved sections and then join them into one coherent design.
+    thumbnail: images/abstracting-with-curves-and-circles.jpg
+    namekey: curvescircles
+    supplylist: docs/abstracting-curves-circles.pdf
   - namekey: bowlart
     title: BOWL ART
     duration: 2-3 days